iulian4ik/thinkster-django-angular-tutorial/chapter06.md

 `pre_save` is called before the model of this view is saved.

 When a `Post` object is created it has to be associated with an author.
-Making the author type in their own username or id when creating adding a thought to the site would be a bad experience, so we handle this association for them with the `pre_save` hook.
+Making the author type in their own username or id when creating adding a post to the site would be a bad experience, so we handle this association for them with the `pre_save` hook.
 We simply grab the user associated with this request and make them the author of this `Post`.

     def get_permissions(self):
         if self.request.method in permissions.SAFE_METHODS: